xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 After defining Test Case Variables, we override default language settings in Chrome by using [Configured Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#passing-desired-capabilities-at-runtime).

 - Switch to the Script tab of your Test Case.
 - Use the code as below.
-With this code, it allows you to manipulate the locales of the testing browsers.
+With this code, you can manipulate the locales of the testing browsers.

 ```groovy